Orange zest is used to give that pop of citrus flavor that a recipe needs. The process of zesting citrus is very easy to do.

 The best way I feel to zest an orange or any citrus fruit for that matter is using a Microplane!
 This is a great kitchen gadget that makes zesting any citrus fruit easy!

 If you don’t have a Microplane don’t worry!
 I am going to show you 2 other ways you can get a good orange zest.
-One using a box grater and the other using a vegetable peeler for when you are really in a bind.
+One uses a box grater and the other uses a vegetable peeler for when you are really in a bind.

-If your not sure what to do with the rest of the orange then check out how to cut an orange.
+If you are not sure what to do with the rest of the orange then check out how to cut an orange.

 1. Wash the orange